 The condensation was insane.
-Water kept dripping down from shelf to shelf and soaking my cheeses.
-That meant the molds on my cheeses wouldn't come out uniform (as shown above).
+Water kept dripping down from the shelf to shelf and soaking my cheeses.
+That meant the molds on my cheeses wouldn’t come out uniform (as shown above).
 The freezer was also drawing so much power that it kept tripping the circuit on our solar panel system.

 After some research, I found an explanation from Gianaclis Caldwell, author of several books on cheese-making and goat care.
 The stand-up freezers cool using coils in the shelf.
 The condensation on the coils freezes and cools the space.